Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/setup/starting/010_docker-compose.en.md

 ## .env

 BOMnipotent server communicates with a database.
-Currently, only [PostgreSQL](https://www.postgresql.org/) is supported.
-The database is password protected.
+Currently, only [PostgreSQL](https://www.postgresql.org/) is supported as a backend.
+The database is protected by a password.
 It is best practice to store the password inside a separate .env file instead of directly in the compose.yaml.

 > The name of the file must be ".env", otherwise docker will not recognise it.